Business Dissolution Attorney

-Further, because the litigants in disputes concerning privately held businesses frequently are not merely owners, but also are family members or longstanding friends, these litigants often have greater animosity and hostility toward one another than do parties in disputes relating to public companies.
+Further, because the litigants in disputes concerning privately held businesses frequently are not merely owners but also family members or longstanding friends, these litigants often have greater animosity and hostility toward one another than do parties in disputes relating to public companies.
 A business dissolution attorney, in prosecuting or defending actions to break up closely held businesses, must take into account these interpersonal dynamics.
-At the Law Offices of David S. Rich, LLC, we tenaciously advocate in court for both businesses and their individual owners, and we pay close attention to the interpersonal or familial tensions that abound in business dissolution litigation.
+At the Law Offices of David S. Rich, L.L.C., we tenaciously advocate in court for both businesses and their individual owners, and we pay close attention to the interpersonal or familial tensions that abound in business dissolution litigation.

-New York Causes Of Action for Business Dissolution
+Manhattan Causes Of Action for Business Dissolution

 Specifically, some of the bases on which individual owners of privately held business entities may obtain, in court, dissolution of the business are as follows.
-At the Law Offices of David S. Rich, LLC, we have substantial experience prosecuting and defending, on behalf of entities and individuals, these claims and many others.
+At the Law Offices of David S. Rich, L.L.C., we have substantial experience prosecuting and defending, on behalf of entities and individuals, these claims and many others.

 - The directors are so divided about the management of the corporation’s affairs that the votes required for action by the board of directors cannot be obtained;

 - The shareholders are so divided that the votes required for the election of directors cannot be obtained; or

 - There is internal dissension, and two or more factions of shareholders are so divided that dissolution would be beneficial to the shareholders.